gamingrobot/doingstuff.dev/content/posts/c64-puzzle.md

 ![vice-screen-20200229000050](https://f001.backblazeb2.com/file/grbt-blog/images/posts/c64-puzzle/vice-screen-20200229000050.png)

-My output doesn't match the output from the original picture.
-After looking at the C64 wiki, I found out that the `49152` address is the location of the [MONITOR$C000](https://www.c64-wiki.com/wiki/MONITOR$C000,_MONITOR$8000_(Commodore)).
+The output doesn't match the output from the original picture.
+According to the [C64 wiki](https://www.c64-wiki.com/), the `49152` address is the location of the [MONITOR$C000](https://www.c64-wiki.com/wiki/MONITOR$C000,_MONITOR$8000_(Commodore)).
 So the BASIC program is printing the bytes of the machine code program located in MONITOR$C000.

 ## Matching the Contents

-This was my crude attempt to match the contents of the `49152-49164` memory block.
+We can attempt to match the contents of the `49152-49164` memory block by manually poking bytes into memory.

 ```basic
 10 POKE 49152,169